The question of what to do about cannabis has been one Anaheim has faced for years.

 So the question comes down to weighing these two options.
 Should we legalize and license cannabis sales and operations in Anaheim or continue to ban them?

 We know there are many opinions on this issue.
-So we’re seeking your input.
+So we continue to welcome your input.

-We welcome you to share your thoughts with us at any point.
-Please email firstname.lastname@example.org with the subject line "Cannabis."
+If you’d like to share your thoughts, please email firstname.lastname@example.org with the subject line "Cannabis."